Bettors flocking to Notre Dame at sportsbooks

 Clemson opened as low as an 11-point favorite.
 The line grew to as high as -13, before ticking down Thursday after it was made official that Clemson star defensive lineman Dexter Lawrence would be among three Tigers suspended for Saturday's semifinal.

-While the Cotton Bowl line has fluctuated, the point spread on the Orange Bowl between Alabama and Oklahoma (8 p.m., Saturday, ESPN) hasn't budged.
+While the Cotton Bowl line has fluctuated, the point spread on the Orange Bowl between Alabama and Oklahoma (8 p.m.
+ET Saturday, ESPN) hasn't budged.
 The Crimson Tide opened as 14-point favorites and remained 14-point favorites heading into Saturday.
-Alabama was around a -600 money-line favorite to knock off the Sooners straight up and advance to its fourth straight championship game.
+Alabama was around a -600 money-line favorite to knock off the Sooners straight up and advance to its fourth straight national championship game.

-Oklahoma has not been bigger than a 14-point underdog since the 2014 Sugar Bowl, when the Sooners upset Alabama 45-31 as 17-point underdogs.
+Oklahoma has not been more than a 14-point underdog since the 2014 Sugar Bowl, when the Sooners upset Alabama 45-31 as 17-point underdogs.

 "To start, [bettors] were pecking away at Oklahoma, but as of late, we've gotten big action on Alabama," Doug Castaneda, executive director of Wynn race and sports, said Friday afternoon.
 "Whatever we accumulated on Oklahoma just got eradicated with one or two Alabama money-line wagers in the last couple days."

-The SugarHouse sportsbooks in Pennsylvania reported the "vast majority" of bets and money were on the underdogs, Notre Dame and Oklahoma.
+The SugarHouse sportsbook in Pennsylvania reported the "vast majority" of bets and money were on the underdogs, Notre Dame and Oklahoma.

 The Notre Dame-Clemson over/under was sitting at 56.5, and the Oklahoma-Alabama over/under was 77.5 heading into Saturday.